Flor5378/-ENG-AirQualityIndexStudies/references/README.md

-### this folder contains all references used for this project
+### This folder contains all references used for this project.